shawntabrizi/substrate-collectables-workshop/src/5/source/README.md

-# FRAME System
+# Origin

+- TODO:
+	- Learn about origin
+	- Compare to `sender` from ethereum
-- TODO: Learn about FRAME system and what it provides.
+	- Learn about `ensure_signed`